AnanyaJaiswal2/fearless-femmes/README.md

 ## 🙌 About the Project

 We created this platform to help women take charge of their safety.
-Our aim is to make it more useful in the future with more features and real-time services.
+Our aim is to make it more useful in the future with more features and real-time services that will be impactful.

 ## 👥 Team Members